ManApart/quest-command/notes.md

 Climbing
 - Body part has a material
 - Materials are defined in their own file and have properties
-- A bodypart node can have an exit location node.
+- A bodypart node can have an exit location node. <- these are passed in by the parent location node.
 The lowest exit node is used for falling.
 - Rework climbing so that you look at a target’s body nodes and then climbing direction is based on the node connections and difficulty is based on the material properties (slippery, rough, smooth, etc).
 Distance from lowest node = height for fall damage etc.